Wednesday, August 13, 2014

 (y - |x|^0.5)^2 + x^2 = 4

-How about you have a go at various other values of the parameters a, b, c, d?
-Examples are:
+How about you have a go at various other values of the parameters a, b, c, d ?

 a=0.5, b=0.5, c=0.7 d=0.5